-Division F40 - Woodworking
+Division F42 - Woodworking

 - 1 The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
-In addition, include a list and cost of materials, plus amount of time spent on constructing and finishing the article.
-This list should include all wood, hardware, finishing supplies, etc. - 2 Projects with missing or insufficient plans will be lowered one ribbon placing. - 3 Projects that have unsecured glass, i.e., glass shelves, glass top of a coffee table, etc. should not be brought to the fair.
+Please note: a set of step by step instructions is not a plan. - 2 Projects with missing or insufficient plans will be lowered one ribbon placing. - 3 Projects that have unsecured glass, i.e., glass shelves, glass top of a coffee table, etc. should not be brought to the fair.
 Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed. - 4 The entry card, plans and all other paperwork should be secured to the project in some manner.
-It is recommended to use a zip top plastic bag with a hole punched through it and using string to tie this to the exhibit. - 5 Refinished/repaired furniture should be exhibited in Home Environment Division Single Exhibit not this division. - 6 Projects made from pre-cut kits are not allowed - 7 In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood;
+It is recommended to use a zip top plastic bag with a hole punched through it and using string to tie this to the exhibit. - 5 Refinished/repaired furniture should be exhibited in Home Environment Division

-Suitability and quality of finish; and Usefulness.
+Single Exhibit not this division.

+- 6 Projects made from pre-cut kits are not allowed - In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness. - 8 Firearms and weapons are not to be entered or exhibited at the in the Kansas 4-H Youth Development Department.